artandmath/AssetManager/README.md

 The AssetManager panel is a demonstration prototype.
 It would be a part of a larger suite of tools and frameworks that seek to address some of the technical pain points surrounding working at scale in VFX.
 > [!CAUTION]
 > AssetManager is NOT intended for production use in its current state.
+Known issues at the end of this readme document.
 USE IT AT YOUR OWN RISK!

 ![AssetManager screenshot](AssetManagerScreenshot.png)